2019 Positions are Filled. Contact us if you are interested in 2020 employment.

 E-mail a resume and cover letter to loonorganics (at) hotmail.com or call us at 320-587-0140.

-- LOON FARMERS MARKET BOOTH STAFF-PART-TIME/SEASONAL: OPEN 2019
+- LOON FARMERS MARKET BOOTH STAFF-PART-TIME/SEASONAL: filled for 2019

 - Loon Organics Farm is looking for an energetic, outgoing, and passionate foodie to help staff their Mill City Farmers Market booth, starting June through October.
 Position will be 2-3 Saturdays/month and include market set up and/or tear down and managing a lively market booth.
 Hours can vary from 6 a.m. - 1:30 p.m.
 Must have ability to regularly lift and unload 40+ lb., great customer service skills, ability to make change, and be knowledgeable about vegetables and cooking.
 Compensation is $10/hour depending on experience, plus free farm veggies, coffee and a delicious market breakfast.
 To apply, please send relevant resume and 3 professional references to Laura & Adam at email@example.com.